A de Finetti theorem for quantum causal structures: The process matrix formalism

 A deterministic operation $\widebar{M}$---one with a single measurement outcome that happens with probability one---is represented by a CP and trace preserving (CPTP) map, which in CJ form translates to the condition

 where $\id^X$ denotes the identity operator on $\mathcal{H}^X$ (we may skip the superscripts if the context is sufficiently clear).
 An \emph{instrument} is a collection of CP maps, $\left\{M_a\right\}_a$, $M_a\geq 0$, that sums to a CPTP map, $\tr_{A_O} \sum_a M_a= \id^{A_I}.$ Note that, even when an operation can be regarded as a transformation of a single system, we treat input and output as distinct (although possibly isomorphic) spaces.
-Furthermore, different sites are assigned different Hilbert spaces, even though they might represent the same system at different times.
+Furthermore, we assign different Hilbert spaces to different sites, even though they might represent the same system at different times.
 The space of operations across all sites spans the tensor product of all input and output spaces.

 The probability to obtain a set of outcomes $a,b,\dots$ at sites $A,B, \dots$ is given by a generalisation of the Born rule: